crops/zephyr-container/README.md

   For the rest of the instructions we'll assume the workdir chosen was `/home/myuser/workdir`.

+* **Windows/Mac**

+  On Windows or Mac a workdir isn't needed.
+Instead the volume called *myvolume* will be used.
+This volume should have been created when following the instructions at https://github.com/crops/docker-win-mac-docs/wiki.

 * **The docker command**
+  * **Linux**

   Assuming you used the *workdir* from above, the command to run a container for the first time would be: